All Episodes

 Now, again, I'll go to this question.

-I think it is that this administration, be it Barack Obama or Hillary Clinton, they both, they prioritize political correctness over fighting a war against an enemy that wants to destroy America and destroy civilization.
+They prioritize political correctness over fighting a war against an enemy that wants to destroy America and destroy civilization.

 Now you raise a good question.

-Now I have a question and let's see how honest Mark Hannah is.
+Now I have a question, and let's see how honest Mark Hannah is.

-So at the exact same time Hillary's telling the world and the American people it's related to a YouTube video.
+So at the exact same time Hillary's telling the world and the American people, it's related to a YouTube video.

-He's she is writing her own daughter, she is talking to the Libyan president and the Egyptian prime minister and saying it's a terror attack.
+She is talking to the Libyan president and the Egyptian prime minister and saying it's a terror attack.

 Right.

-Correct so she either lied to them or lied to the American people.
+So she either lied to them or lied to the American people.

-Which one which one did she lie to?
+Which one did she lie to?

-Thank God she didn't go to the city.
+Thank God she didn't.

-Excuse me, it's excuse me.
+Excuse me.

 If you don't know the answer, isn't the best thing to say?

-But she wrote definitively to her own daughter.
+But she wrote definitively to her own daughter, I'll read it to you.

-Two of our officers were killed in Benghazi by an al Qaeda like group.
+Two of our officers were killed in Benghazi by an al-Qaeda-like group.

 Very hard day.